 There are many subdivisions and ramifications for each of the main ethnic groups, as well as dozens of minor tribes, but the high degree of social, political and economic integration, guaranteed among other things by the Constitution, allows a coexistence absolutely free of conflicts or frictions .

-The Iranian population - Resident ethnic minorities
+The Iranian population - The settled ethnic minorities

 The Kurds, who probably descend from the ancient Medes, reside in the mountainous regions of western Iran, in a vast territory that extends from the northernmost border of Azarbaydjan to the warm plains of Khuzestan.
 The Kurds are divided into numerous tribes, which can be classified in some main ramifications: a) the northern Kurds of Maku and the north-western Azarbaydjan; b) the Mahabad Kurds, who live in the area between Lake Urumiyeh and the mountains of the Kurdistan proper; c) the Kurds of Sanandaj; d) the Kurds of Kermanshah, from the Zagros mountains to the Khuzestan plain.
 Among the many clans, the most relevant are the Mokri, in the north of Kurdistan, the Bani-Ardalan in the south (Sanandaj), the Jaaf even further south and the Kalhor in southernmost Kurdistan, bordering the Kermanshahan.

 Also in western Iran, in the Lorestan region, live the Lories, which under the historical profile seem to be of the same ethnic origin as the Kurds.
 The Lories are divided into four main groups: the Bala Garideh, the Delfan, the Selsseleh and the Tartan.
 The first are the "pure" Lories, in turn divided into important tribes such as the Dirakvand, the Janaki, the Amaleh, the Sagvand and others.
 Most of them are farmers and breeders.